syncfusion-content/flutter-docs/Flutter/pdf-viewer/form-filling.md

 ## Importing and Exporting form data

-The Flutter PDF viewer allows the users to import and export form data to and from the PDF documents.
-The import and export of form data supports the following extensions.
+The Flutter PDF viewer allows users to import and export form data to and from PDF documents.
+The import and export of form data support the following extensions.

 * fdf
 * xfdf
 * json
 * xml

 The required file type can be chosen from the [DataFormat](https://pub.dev/documentation/syncfusion_flutter_pdf/latest/pdf/DataFormat.html) enumeration.
-In the following sections only the `xfdf` file type is explained for brevity.
+In the following sections, only the `xfdf` file type is explained for brevity.

 N> Import ‘package:syncfusion_flutter_pdf/pdf.dart’ in the Dart code to use the [DartFormat](https://pub.dev/documentation/syncfusion_flutter_pdf/latest/pdf/DataFormat.html) parameter.

 ### Exporting form data

-The `exportFormData` method exports the current data filled in the form fields into bytes list in the specified data format.
+The `exportFormData` method exports the current data filled in the form fields into a bytes list in the specified data format.
 Refer to the following code example.

 {% tabs %}
 {% highlight dart hl_lines="15 16" %}